luisangelcg007/UdacitySensorFusionRadarTargetGenerationAndDetection/README.md

 `
 `    if (absoluteValueRowDifference > guardCells || absoluteValueColumnDifference > guardBand)`

-* After that the program calculate threshold from noise average then add Added a pre-determined offset to determine the threshold
+* After that the program calculate threshold from noise average then add Added a pre-determined offset to determine the threshold<br>
 `threshold = pow2db(noise / (2 * (trainBand + guardBand + 1) * 2 * (trainCells + guardCells + 1) - `<br>
 `                              - (guardCells * guardBand) - 1));                                   `<br>
 `threshold = threshold + offset;                                                                   `